swipswaps/gemini-code-review-tool/README.md

 ## Key Features

 - **Direct GitHub Integration:** Fetches and displays files directly from any public GitHub repository using the GitHub REST API.
+- **Multi-File Review & Formatting:** Select multiple files for a batch review, with each file's results displayed in a convenient accordion view.
+Includes a one-click "Auto-Fix & Format" feature for quick cleanups.
 - **AI-Powered Code Analysis:** Leverages the advanced reasoning of the Gemini 2.5 Pro model to perform in-depth code reviews, checking for bugs, performance issues, security vulnerabilities, and adherence to best practices.
+- **Interactive Feedback:** Review comments are interactive.
+Click on a line number reference (e.g., `L15-18`) in a comment, and the corresponding lines of code will instantly be highlighted in the diff viewer above.
-- **Real-Time Streaming Feedback:** Provides a live, streaming view of the AI's "thought process" as it analyzes the code, offering superior user experience and transparency compared to a simple loading spinner.
+- **Seamless Streaming Experience:** Provides a live, streaming view of the AI's "thought process" within a persistent UI, offering a superior and more transparent user experience than a simple loading spinner.
-- **Visual Diff Viewer:** Renders suggested corrections in a clean, unified diff format—similar to `git diff`—with intuitive color-coding for added and removed lines, making it easy to understand the proposed changes.
+- **Side-by-Side Diff Viewer:** Renders suggested corrections in a clean, side-by-side diff format with line numbers and intuitive color-coding, making it easy to understand the proposed changes.
-- **Modern & Responsive UI:** Built with React, TypeScript, and Tailwind CSS for a clean, performant, and responsive user experience that works across devices.
+- **Modern & Resilient UI:** Built with React, TypeScript, and Tailwind CSS for a clean, performant, and responsive user experience.
+Includes error boundaries to gracefully handle runtime errors without crashing the application.
-- **Broad Language Support:** Capable of reviewing a wide range of common programming languages and configuration file types, thanks to a configurable file extension filter.

 ## How It Works: A Deep Dive